Chapter 3 – Define “Good” (Your First Validators)

 Coverage and Strictness: A Ladder, Not a Cliff

 Don’t aim for perfect validation from the start.
-Think of building your validator “immune system” as a ladder:
+Think of validator coverage as a ladder:

-Start with the basics (Minimal Coverage, Low Strictness): Ensure your outputs are valid JSON/YAML/Python.
-Check for the absolute minimum required fields.
-This catches the most egregious, system-breaking errors.
-Our JSON Schema example started here, ensuring
+Start with the basics (minimal coverage, low strictness): Ensure your outputs are valid JSON/YAML/Python.
+Check one or two invariants you care about (types, required fields).
+This catches the most obvious system-breaking errors.
+Our schema example started with one invariant:

-title,description,reviewer_suggestions, andimpact_scopeare present and of the correct basic type.Increase Coverage (More Files, More Structures): Extend validators to all generated artifacts.
+"reviewer_suggestions"is an array of strings.Increase coverage (more files, more structures): Extend validators to all generated artifacts.
 If you generate 5 types of JSON, write 5 schemas.
 If you generate 10 Python files, lint and type-check all 10.

-Increase Strictness (More Granular Rules): Once basic structure is guaranteed, start adding more specific rules.
-For example, in our
+Increase strictness (more granular rules): Once basic structure is guaranteed, start adding more specific rules.
+For example: add an

 reviewer_suggestions) are actual known users in your system.